Teremoana Rapley

-Tere Veronica Rapley MNZM (born 1973), generally known as Teremoana Rapley, is a New Zealand musician, television presenter and television producer, best known for her work in the 1990s with Upper Hutt Posse and Moana and the Moahunters.
+Tere Veronica Rapley MNZM (born 1973), generally known as Teremoana Rapley, describes herself as a 'Black Moana Sovereign Storyteller'.
+Many consider her a hugely influential New Zealand hip-hop artist, musician, television presenter and television producer, best known for her rhymes and vocals in both solo and collaborative work and her significant roles in the 1990s with Upper Hutt Posse and Moana and the Moahunters.

 In the 2021 Queen's Birthday Honours, Rapley was appointed a Member of the New Zealand Order of Merit, for services to music and television.

-History
+Biography

 Rapley joined hip hop group Upper Hutt Posse in 1987, aged 14.
 She sang on the group's early tracks, including "Stormy Weather" and "Ragga Girl" and featured on the group's 1989 album Against the Flow.

-In 1989 Rapley joined Moana Maniapoto's hip hop and pop trio Moana and the Moahunters.
+In 1989, Rapley joined Moana Maniapoto's hip hop and pop trio Moana and the Moahunters.
 The group released two albums, Tahi and Rua and had chart success with many singles, including "Black Pearl", "A.E.I.O.U." and "Peace, Love & Family".
 Rapley's work with Moana and the Moahunters saw her awarded Most Promising Female Vocalist at the 1992 New Zealand Music Awards.
-Rapley describes herself as having "voluntarily pulled out of mainstream media with her music after realising that the industry is based on looks and not artistry."
+Rapley has spoken of avoiding the commercial music drive to view people and their music as products.
+She has said "I'm not a product...I make music, music is part of me, there is no separation from self."

-In the 1990s Rapley also provided guest vocals on tracks from other artists, including "Sitting by the Telephone" by Unitone Hi Fi, "Body Rhymes (Protect Yourself)" by MC OJ and Rhythm Slave, "Horified One" by Dam Native and "In Summer" by David Parker.
+In the 1990s, Rapley also provided guest vocals on tracks from other artists, including "Sitting by the Telephone" by Unitone Hi Fi, "Body Rhymes (Protect Yourself)" by MC OJ and Rhythm Slave, "Horified One" by Dam Native and "In Summer" by David Parker.

-In 1995 Rapley turned her attentions to a solo career, releasing the singles "Beautiful People" and a cover of the Nina Simone song "Four Women", and was awarded Best Female Vocalist at the 1996 New Zealand Music Awards.
+In 1995, Rapley turned her attentions to a solo career, releasing the singles "Beautiful People" and a cover of the Nina Simone song "Four Women", and was awarded Best Female Vocalist at the 1996 New Zealand Music Awards.